Hiring

 The hiring process is typically broken down into the following stages:

-Job Analysis and Definition: This involves defining the role and understanding the skills, experience, and competencies needed.
-It's crucial to work with stakeholders to clearly understand the expectations for the role.
+Defining the Role: This involves defining the role and understanding the skills, experience, and competencies needed.
+It is crucial to work with stakeholders to clearly understand the expectations for the role.

 Sourcing Candidates: Deciding where to find candidates (internally or externally) based on the needs of the role.

-Screening and Shortlisting: Reviewing CVs, cover letters, and application materials to filter down to the most promising candidates.
+Screening & Shortlisting: Reviewing CVs, cover letters, and application materials to filter down to the most promising candidates.

-Interviewing: Conducting interviews using appropriate methodologies to assess candidate fit.
+Interviewing: Conducting interviews using appropriate methodologies to assess fit.

-Selection and Offer: Making the final decision and extending an offer.
+Selection & Offer: Making the final decision and extending an offer.

-Onboarding Process: Integrating the new hire into the organisation with a formal onboarding plan.
+Onboarding Process: Integrating the new hire into the organisation with formal onboarding.

 Managers must remain involved at each stage to ensure alignment between the role's needs and the candidates being assessed.

-Before beginning the hiring process, it’s critical to ensure that the role is clearly defined.
+Before beginning the hiring process, it is critical to ensure that the role is clearly defined.
 This stage sets the foundation for attracting the right candidates.

 Job Description Writing: Ensure that job descriptions are specific, concise, and clearly outline the duties and responsibilities of the role.
 Include required qualifications, skills, and experience, as well as any desirable attributes.
 Tip: Avoid jargon or unnecessary technical language that may deter good candidates.